xtrime-ru/antizapret-vpn-docker/README.md

     ./build.sh
     docker-compose up -d
     ```
 2. Download configuration file for your openvpn client from `client_keys` folder.
-    There will be two files: antizapret-client-tcp.ovpn, antizapret-client-udp.ovpn
+There will be udp and tcp versions of the config.
+For better performance use upd.
-    You can the one you preffer most.
+Tcp version will be better for unstable conditions.

 ## Keys menagment
 Server keys are stored in easyrsa3/pki/ folder and client keys are copied to client_keys/.
-Keys are persistent betwen container and host restarts.
+Keys are persistent between container and host restarts.

-To generate new keys just remove files and start container again:
+To generate new keys remove files and start container again:
 ```shell
 docker-compose down
 rm -rf easyrsa3/pki/